DejanGjer/Advanced-Web-Programming-2024/Exercises 4/angular-setup.md

 ### Activate node version

 Before installing Angular CLI we need to activate the node version that we want to use.
-In this case we will use the latest LTS version of node.
+In this case we will install version 18 of node.

 ```
 nvm use 18